-ENGL-132 Literature of Imagination: Myths,
+ENGL-132 Literature of Imagination: Myths, Tales, the Short Story, and the Novel

 Selected listening and reading from the myths, tales, stories and novels of imaginative literature to broaden familiarization and to stimulate interests; some analysis of the art form as a metaphor to describe the human condition with links to sociological, historical and psychological perspectives.
 Genres explored include classical mythology, fairy tales, fantasy, science fiction, speculative fiction, and Gothic/horror, and other literatures that emphasize the fantastic.
 May not be repeated.
-SC.
+SC